 Pasireotide is used for:

-Treating Cushing disease.
+Treating certain patients with acromegaly.
 It may also be used for other conditions as determined by your doctor.

 Pasireotide is somatostatin analogue.
-It works by reducing the levels of cortisol in the blood.
+It works by reducing the levels of certain hormones (eg, growth hormone, insulin-like growth factor-1) in the blood.

 Do NOT use pasireotide if: